 - Where will the delivery location be?
 For example: locally/offshore, on-site/off-site premises/ WFH (working from home).

-Outsourcing consulting and advisory helps to create awareness of possible issues that could develop over the course of the client/ outsourcing vendor relationship.
-The revelations can balance the benefits and help determine whether outsourcing will be the right approach for you.
+Outsourcing consulting and advisory helps to create awareness of possible issues that could develop over the course of the outsourcing partnership.
+These insights can help to highlight the benefits and determine whether outsourcing will be the right approach for you.

-Consulting and advisory plays a role in determining if the outsourcing service provider aligns with the future goals of the client organisation.
+Outsourcing consultants play a key role in determining if the outsourcing service provider aligns with the future goals of the business or organisation.
 And it will also help to highlight whether these goals are achievable.

-Frequently in outsourcing projects, the client assumes that there is no need to keep an in-house team for the service/function/ BU, or there is an underestimation of how many individuals are required to effectively run the outsourcing project.
+Frequently in outsourcing projects, the organisation assumes that there is no need to keep an in-house team for the service/function/ BU, or there is an inaccurate estimation of how many individuals are required to effectively run the outsourcing project.

-For this reason and several others, it can be highly beneficial to consult with BPO specialists to get a good understanding of the scope of considerations with an outsourcing contract.
+For this reason and several others, it can be highly beneficial to assess with BPO consultants to get a good understanding of the scope of considerations within an outsourcing contract.
 By performing a cost analysis in the first instance, you will get an idea as to how outsourcing could potentially benefit your organisation.